What grounds can the council use to evict me?

 For some grounds, the council must offer you suitable alternative accommodation before a possession order can be made.
-For example, if they want to evict you because your home was designed or adapted for a disabled person and no disabled person is living in your home the council must offer you somewhere suitable elsewhere.
+For example, if they want to evict you because your home was designed or adapted for a disabled person and no disabled person is living in your home.

 - been convicted of a serious criminal offence

 - breached an injunction to prevent nuisance or annoyance